Panlizhi/FPE/README.md

 <p align="center">
     <img src="img/backbone.png" width="55%"> <br>
     The framework of Image captioning with Frequency Perturbation Entropy.
-This framework consists of three main components: a image encoder, a text generator, and a perturbation modeler
+This framework consists of three main components: a image encoder, a text generator, and a perturbation modeler.
 </p>